ysyk2021/the-mechanics-of-chatgpt-understanding-the-inner-workings-of-conversational-ai/src/chapter-2-2.md

-Chapter: Different Types of Conversational AI
+Different Types of Conversational AI
 =============================================

 In this chapter, we will explore the different types of conversational AI systems that exist today.
 Conversational AI encompasses a wide range of technologies and approaches, each with its own unique characteristics and use cases.
 Let's delve into some of the most common types of conversational AI.